zaiisao/Documentation/en/Audio Broadcast/custom_audio_web.md

 ## Implementation

 Before customizing the audio source, ensure that you have implemented the basic real-time communication functions.
-For details, see [Start a call](../../en/Audio%20Broadcast/start_call_web.md) or [Start a Live Broadcast](../../en/Audio%20Broadcast/start_live_web.md).
+For details, see [Start a call](../../en/Audio%20Broadcast/start_call_web.md) or [Start Live Interactive Streaming](../../en/Audio%20Broadcast/start_live_web.md).

 When creating a stream with the `createStream` method, you can specify the customized audio source by the [`audioSource`](https://docs.agora.io/en/Audio%20Broadcast/API%20Reference/web/interfaces/agorartc.streamspec.html#audiosource) property when creating a stream.
 For example, you can use the `mediaStream` method to get the audio track from `MediaStreamTrack`, and then set `audioSource`: